thepirat000/Audit.NET/src/Audit.NET.Redis/README.md

 ## Common settings
 - `ConnectionString` indicates the redis connection string, based on [StackExchange.Redis configuration](https://stackexchange.github.io/StackExchange.Redis/Configuration).
+- `ConfigurationOptions` indicates the redis connection configuration options, when you need to provide custom connection options.
+Alternative to ConnectionString.
 - `Serializer` indicates a custom serialization method for the audit events.
 By default the events are serialized as JSON encoded as UTF-8.

 ## Modes